Strong fundamental momentum pushes Rigel Pharmaceuticals, Inc. (RIGL) higher

 Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) trade information

-Sporting 2.67% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the RIGL stock price touched $2.72-1 or saw a rise of 1.1%.
-Year-to-date, Rigel Pharmaceuticals, Inc. shares have moved 25.7%, while the 5-day performance has seen it change 5.08%.
-Over the past 30 days, the shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) have changed 7.6%.
-Short interest in the company has seen 19.46 Million shares shorted with days to cover at 5.86.
+Despite being -1.6% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the RIGL stock price touched $2.79-1 or saw a rise of 11.83%.
+Year-to-date, Rigel Pharmaceuticals, Inc. shares have moved 14.95%, while the 5-day performance has seen it change -8.55%.
+Over the past 30 days, the shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) have changed 8.37%.
+Short interest in the company has seen 19.46 Million shares shorted with days to cover at 6.22.

 Rigel Pharmaceuticals, Inc. (RIGL) estimates and forecasts